 On Mianmar and Erangel we don't really see that many boats since probably the only place that requires travelling by boat is the tiny island which situates the Sosnovka Military Base on Erangel.
 And even then it's connected by bridges, so PUBG Corp. is looking to fill in the game's shortcomings.

 It still requires a lot of work, but PUBG considering it started out as a budget-less mod for a different game entirely it has done well for itself.
-Players can apply for the second testing period on the registration site before it goes offline again on 18 April 2018.
+Players can apply for the second testing period on the before it goes offline again on 18 April 2018.

 Anyone who played the game knows it is buggy, unfinished and something along the lines of having one of the worst user interfaces in modern games.
 However, the game does provide some exhilarating gameplay when its not glitching and rubber-banding all over the place.